-- All staff will ensure that all students and members of staff are treated fairly, equally and with respect, and will maintain awareness of the Trust's Equality Policy. - All staff will strive to provide material that gives positive images and challenges stereotypical images. - All staff will challenge any incidents of bullying, prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the Executive Head Teacher. - Teachers support the work of ancillary or support staff and encourage them to intervene in a positive way against any discrimination incidents. - Staff are personally responsible for their own acts of discrimination, harassment or victimisation carried out during their employment, whether or not the employer is liable. - However, an employee is not liable in relation to disability discrimination in academies.
+- All staff will ensure that all pupils and members of staff are treated fairly, equally and with respect, and will maintain awareness of the Trust's Equality Policy. - All staff will strive to provide material that gives positive images and challenges stereotypical images. - All staff will challenge any incidents of bullying, prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the Headteacher. - Teachers support the work of non-teaching staff and encourage them to intervene in a positive way against any discrimination incidents. - Staff are personally responsible for their own acts of discrimination, harassment or victimisation carried out during their employment, whether or not the employer is liable. - However, an employee is not liable in relation to disability discrimination in Academies.

-Review of Progress & Impact
+9. Review of Progress and Impact

-This policy has been agreed by our Board of Directors.
-THE NEW GUILD TRUST has a rolling programme for reviewing policies and their impact.
+This Policy has been agreed by our Board of Directors.
+The New Guild Trust has a rolling programme for reviewing policies and their impact.
 In line with legislative requirements, we will review progress against our Equality Policy annually as part of school improvement planning.

-Academies within THE NEW GUILD TRUST make regular assessments of students learning and use this information to track student progress.
-As part of this process, we regularly monitor achievement by ethnicity, gender and disability, to ensure that all groups of students are making the best possible progress, and take appropriate action to address any gaps.
+The Academy Schools within The New Guild Trust make regular assessments of pupils' learning and use this information to track pupil progress.
+As part of this process, we regularly monitor achievement by ethnicity, gender and disability, to ensure that all groups of pupils are making the best possible progress, and take appropriate action to address any gaps.

-Individual School's Equality Policy.
+10. Individual Academy School's Equality Policy

-Please read each individual schools equality and access policy to identify how they intend to meet the Trusts Equality Guidelines within the next 2 year plan.
+Please read each individual school's Equality Policy to identify how they intend to meet the Trust's Equality Guidelines within the next 2 year plan.

-Annex A: Protected Characteristics
+Appendix 1: Protected Characteristics